 Instructions

-- Remove the stems and roots from the turnips, then peel off the thick skin before slicing them into rounds 0.08-0.12 inches (2-3 mm) thick.
+- Remove the stems and roots from turnips, then peel them thickly.
+Slice them into very thin rounds.

-- Cut the kombu into long, thin strips with kitchen shears.
-Remove the seeds from the chili peppers and cut them into rounds.
+- Cut kombu into long, thin strips using kitchen shears.
+Remove the seeds from the chili pepper and cut it into rounds.

-- Put the sliced turnips, kombu, chili peppers, and A (sugar, salt, rice vinegar) in a ziplock bag and seal it, removing as much air as possible.
-Let the turnips marinate in the refrigerator overnight (the longer they marinate, the more flavor the turnips will absorb).
+- Combine the sliced turnips, kombu, chili pepper, and seasonings (sugar, salt, and rice vinegar) in a ziplock bag and seal it, removing as much air as possible.
+Let the mixture pickle in the refrigerator for at least 8 hours (the longer it pickles, the more flavor the turnips will absorb).

 Notes